-This freezing of fresh plant matter results in more water content than is typical of concentrates made from dried and cured cannabis plants.
-Butane is water soluble above certain temperatures.
-To prevent contamination, live resin is extracted at very low temperatures.
-Extractions of fresh, frozen plant matter must be made between -20 and -50 degrees Fahrenheit to prevent toxins from the Butane polluting the extract as the frozen cannabis plant is washed in the solvent.
+Butane in particular is water soluble above certain temperatures so, to prevent contamination, live resin is extracted at very low temperatures.
+Extractions of fresh, frozen plant matter must be made between -20 and -50 degrees Fahrenheit to prevent the butane’s toxins from polluting the extract as the frozen cannabis is washed in solvent.

-The cold, fresh extraction process produces an extract that contains more terpenes overall and far more of the lightweight and volatile monoterpenes like Myrcene and Terpinolene that are common in cannabis, but significantly harder to keep around throughout the high-temperature drying and curing processes that are otherwise typical to the industry.
+Ultimately, the cold, fresh extraction process produces an extract that contains more terpenes overall, particularly the lightweight and volatile monoterpenes like Myrcene and Terpinolene that are common in cannabis, but significantly harder to keep around throughout the high-temperature drying and curing processes that are otherwise typical to the industry.

 Terpenes are some of the most pervasive organic compounds in nature.
-Insects and plants both use them for signaling a variety of things, including to fight predators and encourage pollination.
-Trees even emit terpenes that encourage water vapor to form clouds.
-All organisms use some types of terpenoids as part of the process of synthesizing new cells and other biological compounds.
-Terpenes are the primary therapeutic content of essential oils like Lavender.
+Insects and plants both use them for signaling a variety of things, including to fight off predators and encourage pollination.
+Trees can even emit terpenes that encourage water vapor to form clouds.